fernandozamoraj/benefits_calc/README.md

 Another project in the solution is the PBC.Services.
 The services are not intra-services components.
-Rather they are plain C# classes that provide some sort of service such as transforming some input into some for of output.
+Rather they are plain C# classes that provide some sort of service such as transforming some input into some form of output.
 This allows the services to be reused.
+It also allows separation between state computations.

 Typically services are bound to some interface.
 This makes it easier to replace the dependency at run time.
 For example a in this project the Calculator implements the ICalculator interface.
 The calculator is later utilized by the BenefitsApiController.
-However the controller only depends on the abastraction, ICalculator.
+However the controller only depends on the abstraction, ICalculator.
 This allows the controller to depend on the abstraction and not the concrete implementation.

-This goes hand in hand with the Open/Closed principle because it allows changes to be made to the calculator or even replace the calculator without affecting the controller.
+This approach goes hand in hand with the Open/Closed principle because it allows changes to be made to the calculator or even replace the calculator without affecting the controller.
+Thus, it allows the controller to be open for extension but closed for modification.

 The PBC.Models project promotes separating the domain POCOs into cohesive units.
 This cohesiveness promotes the idea of single responsiblity.
 Most models' responsibility is to group together a collection of data into a larger entity.
 This is the concept behind the CalculationResults.
 Notice that, although most models may appear anemic, it is OK to give them behavior.
 This is the case with the CalculationResults' attribute AdjustedPeriodAmount.
+Is a small for of behavior.
 However, the object is still lean and much easier to read and grasp.

 The PBC.Repos has litte responsiblity in this project.
+That is mostly because I decided to create a separate application for the GUI and also because the API controller does not make any calls to a back end database.
 This is another example of a service type structure.
 However, since data access is such a common and distinct operation in a typical line of business application, they deserve their own assembly.

 ### The Benefits Calculator Front End